leemunroe/responsive-html-email-template/readme.md

 You can use CSS inliner tools like [Responsive CSS Inliner](https://htmlemail.io/inline/) or [Juice](https://github.com/Automattic/juice) to do this automatically.

-* Copy all of email.html
+* Copy all of email.html.
-* Paste the HTML as the source into the inliner
+* Paste the HTML as the source into the inliner.
-* Copy the HTML output and use this as the email template you send
+* Copy the HTML output and use this as the email template you send.

 ## Sending emails using a marketing service like Mailchimp?